WHY YOU CAN TRUST JERRY

-When it comes time to choose an insurance policy, especially a homeowners insurance policy, you might find yourself a little overwhelmed by the sheer number of options you can choose from.
+When it comes time to choose an insurance policy, you might find yourself a little overwhelmed by the sheer number of options you can choose from.
 Not only do you have to choose a provider, but you have to select which add-ons you want, which options you think are best for you, and what preferences you need.

 It can be a lot, and it isn’t helped by the fact that a lot of the options are rather confusing.
 You might find yourself unsure of what a certain term means.
 If you don’t know the term, how can you decide if it’s best for you and your insurance needs?

-One such term (or two such terms, really) are named perils and all risk.
-With most insurance policies, you’ll have to choose between named perils and all risk.
-But what does the difference actually mean?
+Two terms are named perils and all risk.
+With most insurance policies, you’ll have to choose one of the two.
+But what's the difference between peril and risk?

 What is a named perils insurance policy?